DuolaD/HoYoShade/Readme.md

   <img src="Readme.md-image/ScreenShot3.jpg" alt="Screenshot3">
 </div>

+> [!NOTE]
+> The presets/effect libraries shown in the screenshots may have been added/edited by the users themselves.

 ## 〢 About DMCA
 Due to a DMCA warning received by HoYoShade, you can no longer download versions of HoYoShade lower than V2.013.0 Stable from the Release page.